History of Belgrade: Breakup of Yugoslavia

 On 9 March 1991, massive demonstrations led by Vuk Drašković were held in the city against Slobodan Milošević.
 According to various media outlets, there were between 100,000 and 150,000 people on the streets.
 Two people were killed, 203 injured and 108 arrested during the protests, and later that day tanks were deployed onto the streets to restore order.
 Further protests were held in Belgrade from November 1996 to February 1997 against the same government after alleged electoral fraud at local elections.
 These protests brought Zoran Đinđić to power, the first mayor of Belgrade since World War II who did not belong to the League of Communists of Yugoslavia or its later offshoot, the Socialist Party of Serbia.

+The Museum of Yugoslavia, the symbol of Yugo-nostalgia and a very popular tourist spot in Belgrade, was founded in 1996 as a replacement for two previous institutions: the “Josip Broz Tito” Memorial Center and the Museum of the Revolution of Yugoslav Peoples.

 In 1999, during the Kosovo War, NATO bombings caused substantial damage to the city.
 Among the sites bombed were the buildings of several ministries, the RTS building, which killed 16 technicians, several hospitals, the Hotel Jugoslavija, the Central Committee building, the Avala Tower, and the Chinese embassy.
 Several of these buildings have been left in their bombed states to serve as a memorial for the bombings.
+According to the Humanitarian Law Center, 27 civilians and 16 soldiers were killed in Belgrade by NATO bombings.

+Avala Tower, a very symbolic telecommunication and observation tower in Belgrade, was one of the 10 tallest towers in the world at the time it was completed in 1964.
+It was destroyed during the NATO bombing of Serbia, on the night of 29 April 1999.
+Building of the new Avala Tower, a replica of the old, started in 2007 and was completed in 2009.
+Including the antenna mast, it is 204,68 meters high (two meters higher than the original one).
+The new tower was opened for public on 21 April 2010.
+It is the tallest tower in the entire Balkan region.

 After the 2000 presidential elections, Belgrade was the site of major public protests, with over half a million people on the streets.
 These demonstrations resulted in the ousting of president Milošević.